Home » Hair Transplant » Hair Transplant For Widow’s Peak: Types, Costs, Alternatives

 Hair Transplant For Widow’s Peak: Types, Costs, Alternatives

-A widow’s peak can be confused with a receding hairline, even though it’s not a sign of hair loss in its own right.
-So some people seek a widow’s peak hair transplant to straighten out their hairline.
+Although it’s not a sign of hair loss in its own right, a widow’s peak can become more pronounced if your hairline starts to recede.
+For this reason, some people seek a widow’s peak hair transplant to straighten out their hairline when it starts receding.

 What is a widow’s peak hair transplant?